tbreuss/mithril-by-examples/examples/react-refs-in-mithril.md

 ---
-title: React Refs in Mithril
+title: React Refs in Mithril.js
 abstract: Shows how to access dom nodes of a component, much like reacts refs.
 date: 2021-10-26
 tags: [dom, react, m.mount, vnode, oncreate]